kyma-project/api-gateway/docs/user/troubleshooting-guides/03-00-cannot-connect-to-service/v1beta2/03-40-api-rule-troubleshooting.md

 ## Symptom

-When you create an APIRule custom resource (CR), a validation error appears, or the APIRule CR has the `ERROR` status, for example:
+When you create an APIRule custom resource (CR), an instant validation error appears, or the APIRule CR has the `ERROR` status, for example:

 ```bash
 kubectl get apirules httpbin